nixnmtm/SMSL/README.rst

 SMSL is a different approach to parameterize the multiscale models for protein structural analysis.
-Typically, an elastic network model (ENM) creates springs between coarse-grain sites and then uses normal mode analysis (NMA) to determine the vibrational information that occurs within the structure; most ENMs emply study proteins representing each residue at the C-alpha position.
-Fluctuation matching has been programmed to incorporate more molecules of interest, including nucleic acids, solvent, and ions.
-Residues can either be represented on the alpha-carbon; an alpha-carbon and the sidechain; or the amino group, carboxyl group, and sidechain.
+Typically, an elastic network model (ENM) creates springs between coarse-grain sites and then uses normal mode analysis (NMA) to determine the vibrational information that occurs within the structure; most ENMs employ study proteins representing each residue at the C-alpha position.
+SMSL tool has been programmed to incorporate different multiscale models for more molecules of interest, including nucleic acids, solvent, and ions.
+Residues can either be represented on the alpha-carbon; an alpha-carbon and the sidechain; or the amino N, carboxyl O, and chemically specific atoms of sidechain.

 Previous versions of fluctuation matching strictly employed CHARMM for all calculations (average structure, initial bond statistics, and NMA).
 Furthermore,